sheepworrier/bhdbsl/rules.md

 ## 8. REGISTRATION OF PLAYERS:

 1. Players must be registered at least one clear day before taking part in any League match.
-Further registrations may be accepted up to the three quarter stage of the season, but the Management Committee shall have the power to accept registrations after that date at their discretion.
+Further registrations may be accepted throughout the season subject to the Management Committee's approval.
 1. Each registered player shall pay the following fees: - £15.00 inclusive - Billiards and Snooker - payable within 30 days of the start of the season.
 Any subsequent registrations will only be accepted with the fee.
 Failure to pay will result in Rule 9.7 being instantly applied on the 5th week of the new season.
 No professional player can be registered with the League.
 Registrations are the responsibility of the individual Team Captains and not the Clubs.
 No warnings will be given.
-Fixture book free for each registered player.
 Cheques to be payable to Brighton, Hove and District Billiard and Snooker League.
 1. Billiard players must be registered at least one clear day before taking part in any league match.
 1. The list of registered players must be shown in the room where play takes place.
 Home team to nominate their player first before the start of each frame.
 1. Any player playing six games for a higher team during the season shall automatically become registered in that team.
 It is not permissible to play for another team if in the same Division.